 The brave new world of cannabis products can be confusing for the uninitiated.
 In a landscape full of gas-station gummies and Delta-8 vapes at every head shop, it's hard to know which products are right for you.
 But if you're interested in cannabis and its healthy derivative, CBD, then you've come to the right place.

 Full disclosure: Wildwood Herbal is a producer of cannabis-derived, all natural, organic, full-spectrum CBD.
-We support our brothers and sisters in the cannabis industry, but if you're looking for Delta-8 or any other marijuana-alternative to get you high, that's not what we do.
-But, if you're interested in the medicinal benefits of organic full-spectrum CBD, keep reading.
+If you're interested in the medicinal benefits of organic full-spectrum CBD, keep reading.
 And of course, feel free to visit our online store and try one of our all natural CBD products.

 What is CBD?